vpinball/vpinball/plugins/README.md

 The `plugins` folder also offers some implementation helpers:
 - MsgPluginManager: a generic plugin manager that implements the core feature a plugin host must provide
+- ResURIResolver: a unified resource resolver for the generic ControllerPlugin API